LearnOnDemandSystems/docs/tms/tms-administrators/users/student-management/create-way-to-find-group-of-users.md

 # How can I create a way to find a group of users?

 If you are looking for a way to search for a group of users, then User Groups is the tool to use.
 You can name a group and apply it to a set of users.
-You can then use the group as a filter on Find pagesand Choose dialogs for users.
+You can then use the group as a filter on Find pages and Choose dialogs for users.
 This can be a helpful tool to categorize your instructors or students.

 The first step is to create your **User Group**.
 Then you will add your users to the group.
 Once these are set up and you are on a page or in a dialog that searches for users, you can use the **User Groups** filter to find them.